 hence the coupling strength is determined by $F(0)$.

-In detectors, fundamental processes of a photon are, photo-electric effect, Compton effect, or $e^{+}e^{-}$ pair production.
-Wave packet sizes of the photon, $\sigma_{\gamma}$, are nuclear sizes for the pair production due to nuclear electric field or atomic sizes or larger for the photo-electric effect and Compton effect, depending on the energy.
+In detectors, the fundamental processes of a photon are the photo-electric effect, Compton effect, or $e^+e^-$ pair production.
+The wave packet sizes of the photon, $\sigma_\gamma$, are nuclear sizes for pair production due to the nuclear electric field, or atomic sizes or larger for the photo-electric and Compton effects, depending on the energy.